Aeonium haworthii – Kiwi Verde is a showy succulent that has spoon shaped leaves with showy tips and color.

 This tender succulent has an interesting growth habit with clusters of rosettes which form along the stem.

 As the plant ages, the old leaves will start to fall off, exposing the stem area as shown in the picture of the aeonium below.
 This can make the plant look leggy.
-If this bothers you, you can take tip cuttings for new plants.
+If this bothers you, you can take tip cuttings for new plants and repot them into new containers.

 When to water Kiwi Verde